-This jazz and bossa nova song has seen a ton of use over the years, oftentimes in film or as elevator music.
-Further popularized by covers and collaborations, it has been sung by many famous musicians such as Amy Winehouse and Frank Sinatra.
+This jazz and bossa nova song has seen a ton of use over the years, oftentimes in films or as elevator music.
+Further popularized by covers and collaborations, it has been performed by many famous musicians, from Amy Winehouse to Frank Sinatra.

 This is a great song for intermediate to experienced guitar players to learn.
-Although the notes themselves might seem easy, the bossa nova rhythm can be difficult for many who have never played bossa nova or jazz songs before.
-It is played usually on a nylon-stringed acoustic guitar, although for the sake of practice any guitar will do.
+Although the notes themselves might seem easy, the bossa nova rhythm can be difficult for many who have never played bossa nova or jazz songs before, making it something of a challenge for those who like to test their skills.
+It is usually played on a nylon-strung or classical acoustic guitar, although for the sake of practice any guitar will do.

 The Needle And The Damage Done by Neil Young